BIO

 ARTIST STATEMENT

 My practice involves gestures of interaction and connection.
 I create artworks by engaging with everyday objects, drawing inspiration from mundane life experiences.
 I am interested in exploring the implications of collective contact, tactility, and desire through the communal holding and passing of objects.
-These objects range from everyday household items such as cookware and pillows to more private objects such as old photos and diaries.
-I primarily work in photography, performance, and textiles, frequently questioning and moving the borders between these media within a single project.
-In 2023, I started working extensively with the cyanotype process, merging my textile work and photography practice and creating performance props from my cyanotype soft sculptures.
+These objects range from everyday household items, such as cookware and pillows, to more private objects, such as old photos and diaries.
+I primarily work in photography, performance, and textiles, frequently questioning and moving the borders separating these media within a single project.
+In 2023, I began working extensively with cyanotypes, merging my textile work and photographic practice and creating performance props from cyanotype soft sculptures.

-I often upcycle second-hand clothing or cloth to create new works in my textile practice.
+In my textile practice, I often upcycle second-hand clothing or cloth to create new works.
 Before making these pieces, I pass the materials to people and ask them to hold, touch, and sleep with the clothing.
-I am drawn to the history of touch within these textiles and the potential for garments to reveal or conceal gender.
-My performances often incorporate these textiles alongside other objects.
-By interacting with these objects using my body, I consider how they can be emblems of experience, identity, and emotion.
+I am drawn to the history of touch within these textiles and the potential for them to reveal or conceal gender.
+My performances often incorporate textiles alongside other objects.
+By interacting with objects using my body, I consider how they can be emblems of experience, identity, and emotion.

-My photographic practice investigates performance actions that use the human body and objects as emblems.
-I work in digital and analogue photography, making cyanotypes on various fabric types.
-I document performative moments of tactile engagement and exchange utilizing a long exposure to capture the movement and fluidity of the human body interacting with inanimate objects.
-While I value photography for its ability to capture a moment in space and time, in many instances, I aim for my images to move beyond documentation.
-I edit my digital photos and cyanotype negatives through additions, retractions, and collages.
-My cyanotype negatives are all created from my extensive image archive.
+My photographic practice investigates performance actions using the human body and objects as emblems.
+I work in digital and analogue photography and print cyanotypes on various fabric types.
+I document performative moments of tactile engagement and exchange using long exposures to capture the movement and fluidity of the human body interacting with inanimate objects.
+While I value photography for its capturing of a moment in space and time, in many instances, I aim for my images to transcend documentation.
+I edit my digital photos and cyanotype negatives through additions, subtractions, and collages.
+My cyanotype negatives are created from my extensive image archive.
 After the image is dry, I stitch into the cyanotype fabric to create additional visual narratives using colour, mark-making, and motifs.
-My work aims to investigate art's ability to challenge the erasure of queer identities through embodiment and depiction while utilizing my body and camera as a way to create symbols of resistance.
+My work aims to investigate art’s ability to challenge the erasure of queer identities through embodiment and depiction while using my body and camera to create symbols of resistance.

 Click HERE to view PDF of Curriculum Vitae

-Documentation credit: Yuula Benivolski, Dave Kemp, Jacques Martens, Lorenza Cini, Natalie Logan, Sam Lowen & Amber Helene Müller St. Thomas
+Documentation credit: Yuula Benivolski, Dave Kemp, Jacques Martens, Young Dong Yu, Polina Teif, Lorenza Cini, Natalie Logan, Sam Lowen & Amber Helene Müller St. Thomas

 Documentation credit for site front page (in order of appearance): Yuula Benivolski, Young Dong Yu